 Healthcare attorney, Jody Erdfarb, JD, can help you accomplish this.
 During her online training, Jody will help you be better prepared should you be targeted for a RAC audit.

 This way you won’t be blindsided by frightening fraud allegations and massive recoupment demands.
 This training will help you reduce your risk and keep more of the Medicare reimbursement you’ve received.

-Here are just a few of the actionable RAC audit preparedness tactics that you’ll receive by attending this upcoming 60-minute online training:
+Here are just a few of the actionable RAC audit preparedness tactics that you’ll receive by attending this 60-minute online training:

 - Stay away from RAC auditor sweet spots that will get your practice targeted for an audit

 - Stop wasting time beefing up protocols for services auditors don’t care about